 Whole school approaches The universal offer to all children.
-Additional, targeted support and provision for groups of children Specialist, individualised support and provision for individual children Inclusive teachingAll areas of the school are accessible to everyone The ARB has a purpose built Sensory room which is well equipped and accessible to all • We expect inclusion for all children in all events and make reasonable adaptions to facilitate this All faculties have wheelchair accessible classes Visual timetables in all classrooms • Additional risk assessments are undertaken to ensure provision is inclusive The rewards and sanctions system is robust and displayed around the school.
-The staff and other partners work hard to maintain a safe school which is accessible to all and provides a positive learning environment The school site is reviewed at least annually to ensure the overall safety of the school buildings and site Accidents and near misses are recorded and followed up to ensure that issues are resolved There is a Health and Safety Audit with follow up actions Risk assessments are made using EEEC online assessments system The school buildings are well maintained Provision of resources to enhance independent learning including high frequency word lists and sound mats The Area Resource base is a purpose-built classroom and an environment that is accessible and well resourced The Pastoral Support room is bright, well organised and inviting The Nurture room is well resourced and staffed by specialist TAs Additional staff support for children with a EHC plans or children who are judged to require a high level of support Parents/carers are invited to contribute to inclusion planning Specialist resources and training is given to staff where needed to support specific requirements.
-The SENDCo and the ARB teacher work closely to ensure the ARB children are included within the mainstream provision as much as possible
+Additional, targeted support and provision for groups of children Specialist, individualised support and provision for individual children Inclusive teaching All areas of the school are accessible to everyone The ARB has a purpose built Sensory room which is well equipped and accessible to all We expect inclusion for all children in all events and make reasonable adaptions to facilitate this All faculties have wheelchair accessible classes Visual timetables in all classrooms Additional risk assessments are undertaken to ensure provision is inclusive The rewards and sanctions system is robust and displayed around the school.
+The staff and other partners work hard to maintain a safe school which is accessible to all and provides a positive learning environment Provision of resources to enhance independent learning including high frequency word lists and sound mats The Area Resource base is a Additional staff support for children with a EHC plans or children who are judged to require a high level of support Parents/carers are invited to contribute to inclusion planning The school site is reviewed at least annually to ensure the overall safety of the school buildings and site purpose-built classroom and an environment that is accessible and well resourced Specialist resources and training is given to staff where needed to support specific requirements.
+Accidents and near misses are recorded and followed up to ensure that issues are resolved There is a Health and Safety Audit with follow up actions Risk assessments are made using EEEC online assessments system The school buildings are well maintained The Pastoral Support room is bright, well organised and inviting The Nurture room is well resourced and staffed by The SENDCo and the ARB teacher work closely to ensure the ARB children are included within the mainstream provision as much as possible